Neczju/dwm/README.md

 # About
-This is my personal dwm build anyone can use.
+This is my personal dwm build that anyone can use.

 # Patches (more in future)
 - vanitygaps: Gaps allowed across all layouts.